 The rum he was tasting was called Government House, although not stated in the story.
 It was an unusual product, in that it resulted from a financial investment made by the U.S. government in the Virgin Islands to stimulate sugar production and rum manufacture, which had suffered in the Depression.

-The following is from a group of images at the United States Library of Congress recording activities at the distillery in 1941:
+A group of images in the United States Library of Congress contains pictures of distillery activities in 1941.

 Manufacture commenced in 1934, so the rum Gaige drank was three years old.
 A good account of the government’s rum venture, with evocative images, may be had in the blogpost “New Deal Rum” from the blog, New Deal of the Day.